A Love Letter to Classic RPGs

 Your team is located in four different countries.
 How did you come together as a team of developers?

-We met online, on indie developer forums and social media sites, but some of us already knew each other before the team formed.
+We met online, on gaming community forums and social media sites, but some of us already knew each other before the team formed.
 For example, our writers and programmers were co-workers on other projects to begin with.

 What are some of the benefits and pitfalls of working with a team of nine from four different countries?